Studentbeans.com easy guide

 Going direct to private landlords

-Cut out the middle man - To use a letting agents a landlord must pay administrative fees - as some are reluctant to do so, not all available houses can be found via an agent.
+Cut out the middle man: To use a letting agents a landlord must pay administrative fees - as some are reluctant to do so, not all available houses can be found via an agent.
 Going direct to a landlord is a great way of saving money, IF you can find them.
-The best way of locating private lets is to look in the back of local papers and online (see below).
+The best way of locating private lets is to look in the back of local papers and online.
+One example online is BournemouthStudentFlats.co.uk, an independent landlord renting student flats and houses in Bournemouth. (see below for others).'

 Finding your student accommodation online